MONTEREY OPERATIONAL AREA EMERGENCY OPERATIONS CENTER, "THE ROBBINS NEST"

 The Operational Area EOC is the central location for gathering, processing and disseminating information, coordinating overall emergency operations by providing a common operating picture and coordinating both resource management and public information with the coastal region and Governor’s Office of Emergency Services.

-The Office of Emergency Services is located in the County Administrative Office and reports to the Assistant CAO – Governmental Affairs.
+The Office of Emergency Services is organized under the County Administrative Office and reports to the Assistant CAO – Governmental Affairs.
 The County Administrative Officer is the ex-officio Director of Emergency Services.
 The Deputy Director of Emergency Services (otherwise referred to as Emergency Services Manager) provides general direction, oversight to the staff and functions of OES and the Monterey County Operational Area EOC.
 The Manager is also designed as the Deputy Director of Emergency Services.

 Proclamations are normally made when there is an actual incident or threat of a disaster or extreme peril to the safety of persons and property within the County.
 The Director can recommend the Board of Supervisors proclaim a Local Emergency when they are in session.
 When the Director issues an emergency proclamation the Board of Supervisors must ratify this proclamation within seven (7) days, review it every 30 days, and terminate it as soon as conditions warrant.